 The Pioneer Quilters Guild is a non-profit organization dedicated to the growth and knowledge of quilting techniques, patterns and the history of quilt making.
 We meet monthly, eleven months a year.
 We share ideas, learn from speakers and each other, work on community service projects, enjoy camp, and showcase our work in our annual quilt show.
 We invite you to join us!

-Our Next Meeting: Monday, June 3.
+Our Next Meeting: Monday, August 5.
 There will be hospitality and snacks at 6:30 pm; the meeting starts at 7.
-Our speaker is Diane Steele, talking about Group Quilts.
+Our speaker is Material Girlfriends, “How a Quilter is Pieced”

 - The list of when members are asked to bring snacks to a meeting is in our “Members Only” section.

 - We now have pictures of most of our members, in our “Members Only” section.
 They are alphabetical by first name to help you find someone you might be looking for.

 - We also have our listing of Guild Mentors in our “Members Only” section.

 - Our membership is capped at 175 but we currently have vacancies and welcome new members.

 - And our Quilt Show application is now an online form.
 Check it out!
 Our quilt show is November 9-10, 2019

 Our Next Board Meeting: Our next Board Meeting will be on Monday, July 29, at 6:30pm.
 All members are invited to attend.
 Please contact President Christine Westbrook to let her know you will be there and to get directions to the meeting location.

 Coffee Klatches: Every Tuesday morning from 8am-9:30am members gather for coffee and fellowship at LaBou restaurant, 6801 Five Star Blvd, Rocklin.
 Come for all or part of the time.